 Assigning Your First Archive Template

 Now that we've created our asset, all that we have left to do is assign the asset to the appropriate context on your site.
-To do this, click on the Settings tab in the workspace and find the Assignments → Conditions control:
+To do this, click on the Settings tab on the Outline pane and locate Assignment → Conditions:

 Clicking on that control will reveal the following popup: